Cruikshanks/cruikshanks.github.io/_posts/2017-10-03-docker-for-development.md

 The aim for local development is to simplify creating the necessary environment for running your app.

-So for example the main docker tutorial assumes I have Python and PIP installed locally so that I can then grab the project's dependencies.
+So for example the [main docker tutorial](https://docs.docker.com/get-started/) assumes I have Python and PIP installed locally so that I can then grab the project's dependencies.
 The `Dockerfile` focuses on copying the project including dependencies into an image, and specifiying its startup behaviour.

-For local development I'm more interested in starting a container that contains everything I need to build and run my app, whilst still be able to make changes to the project, and have that reflected in the running application (assuming you're building in dynamic rather than a static language).
+For local development I'm more interested in starting a container that contains everything I need to build and run my app, whilst still being able to make changes to the project, and have that reflected in the running application (assuming you're building in a dynamic rather than static language).

-This post details simple examples; one for [Ruby](https://www.ruby-lang.org) development, and the other for [Node.js](https://nodejs.org/).
+This post details some simple examples; one for [Ruby](https://www.ruby-lang.org) development, and the other for [Node.js](https://nodejs.org/).

 ## Docker for Ruby

 Here we demonstrate using **Docker** to provide an environment for developing a basic ruby [Sinatra](http://www.sinatrarb.com/) application.

-Specifically we have an application with a simple root `GET`, which returns `Hello world` as we want to demonstrate a very basic app that
+Specifically we have an app with a simple root `GET`, which returns `Hello world` as we want to demonstrate a very basic app that

 - has a dependency and so needs a `Gemfile`
 - has something we can interact with from the host